 Waste coffee is even effective at soaking up harmful “heavy metals” such as chromium, copper, nickel or lead which often leak out of chemical plants, farms or factories and cause significant damage.

-In specific lab conditions waste coffee has been reported to remove up to 91% of heavy metal ions from solution – a good example of potential environmental benefits.
+In specific lab conditions waste coffee has been reported to remove up to 91% of heavy metal ions from solutions – a good example of potential environmental benefits.

 Most complex of all, researchers have investigated using coffee to make supercapacitors – electrical stores capable of holding more power and more charge cycles than traditional batteries.
 Ultra-thin porous carbon nanosheets have been produced with good electrical properties.